geoffmunn/utility-scripts/README.md

 ### manage_wallets.py

-To make automatically update your wallets, you need to run ```manage_wallets.py```.
+To automatically update your wallets, you need to run ```manage_wallets.py```.
 Provide the same password you used in the configuration step, and then select the operation you want to do.

  - **Withdrawals**: All the staking rewards are withdrawn.
 The fee is paid by either a random minor coin (KRT for example), or LUNC, or USDT (in that order).
  - **Swap**: All the available USTC is swapped for LUNC.
 Currently the fee must be paid in USTC.